a11yproject/a11yproject.com/_posts/2017-10-18-understanding-colourblindness.md

   - Background
 ---

 Colorblindness is a common genetic condition in which some peoples' eyes can't tell the difference between certain colors.
-That's not to say they see everything in greyscale— just that many colors seem identical to one another.
+That's not to say they see everything in greyscale&mdash; just that many colors seem identical to one another.
 Total color blindness is very rare in humans.

 Color vision deficiencies (typically grouped together as "color blindness") are not rare.
 Some form of color blindness affects at least one in twenty people.
 [Wikipedia has a helpful table](https://en.wikipedia.org/wiki/Color_blindness#Epidemiology), based on [a journal article](https://apfmj.biomedcentral.com/articles/10.1186/s12930-014-0010-3).
 There are [several different forms](http://www.colourblindawareness.org/colour-blindness/types-of-colour-blindness/).
 The most common, red-green color blindness, affects around one in twelve men.